Imperfect premieres at Slamdance Film Festival from January 27, 2022 – February 6, 2022.

 William Shakespeare famously wrote, “All the world’s a stage, and all the men and women merely players; they have their exits and their entrances, and one man in his time plays many parts”.
 I doubt many of you would disagree with these words spoken by Jaques in As You Like It; after all, our lives are a grand play split into many acts.
 But some of us rarely see ourselves or our unique journey represented on stage.
 Therefore, while the whole world may be a stage, our entire world is seldom represented in all its diversity and wonder.

 For people with disabilities, this lack of representation has long been a reality.
 After all, if I was to ask you when you last saw a Broadway or West End show with disabilities actively represented in the cast, what would your answer be?
 Last year?
 Sometime ago?
 Or, more than likely, never!
 But why is that?
 Are we really saying people with disabilities don’t have talent, amazing singing voices or showstopping acting abilities?
 Of course, many will argue that similar restrictions and barriers face a range of performers, from the colour of their skin to their sexual orientation or gender.
-But are any of these characteristics sidelined to the same extent as a disability on stage, TV or in films?
+But are any of these characteristics sidelined to the same extent as a disability on stage, on TV or in films?

 READ MORE: SOUND OF METAL